cykdbly4t/Semantic-KITTI-API-DPAI/README.md

 ##### Check Potential Annotation Faults

 [iou_check.py](iou_check.py) uses a mean Intersection over Union algorithm that takes the area, remission and height into consideration.
-Running this script creates an 'anomaly_results' folder.
+Running this script creates an `anomaly_results` folder.
-Inside the folder contains folders named after each sequence number (named 'sequence_XX', where 'XX' is the sequence number), and within each of these folders contain folders of every comparision of two classes that exists in the sequence (named 'Class-1_vs_Class-2', where 'Class-1' and 'Class-2' are two different classes that exists in the sequence annotation).
-In each of these folders, there will be a top view image of the scene ('anomalies.png'), with point labels of points with high IoU scores (which determines a likely chance that the annotated point should be labelled as the other compared class), and an image containing a histogram of IoU scores ('miou_distribution.png') that were detected in the calculations.
+Inside the folder contains folders named after each sequence number (named `sequence_XX`, where `XX` is the sequence number), and within each of these folders contain folders of every comparision of two classes that exists in the sequence (named `Class-1_vs_Class-2`, where `Class-1` and `Class-2` are two different classes that exists in the sequence annotation).
+In each of these folders, there will be a top view image of the scene (`anomalies.png`), with point labels of points with high IoU scores (which determines a likely chance that the annotated point should be labelled as the other compared class), and an image containing a histogram of IoU scores (`miou_distribution.png`) that were detected in the calculations.

 ```sh